KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Not merely opposition,
 but **absolute fragmentation**.
 Not always Lucifer,
-though sometimes sharing a continuum.
+though sometimes contiguous in trajectory.

 **Ethical Orientation**
 Absolute entropy.